 Thursday, March 22 and 23 – Blizzard bad as ever – Wilson and Bowers unable to start – tomorrow last chance – no fuel and only one or two of food left – must be near the end.
 Have decided it shall be natural – we shall march for the depot with or without our effects and die in our tracks.

 Thursday, March 29 – Since the 21st we have had a continuous gale from W.S.W. and S.W.
 We had fuel to make two cups of tea apiece and bare food for two days on the 20th.
 Every day we have been ready to start for our depot 11 miles away, but outside the door of the tent it remains a scene of whirling drift.
 I do not think we can hope for any better things now.
 We shall stick it out to the end, but we are getting weaker, of course, and the end cannot be far.
 It seems a pity, but I do not think I can write more.

 Last entry: For God’s sake look after our people.”

-Search party has found the remains of the expeditions in a snowbound tent in the spring on November 12, 1912.
+The search party has found the remains of the expeditions in a snowbound tent in the spring on November 12, 1912.
 Scott died last in an unbuttoned parka.
 On the memorial cross, set in ice in the memory of the expedition, the epitaph was carved: «To strive, to seek, to find, and not to yield».
 All of Great Britain was shocked by the news of the death of their heroes.
-It is said that the last request of Scott found an response in the hearts of the British and his final will was done.
+It is said that the last request of Scott found a response in the hearts of the British and his final will was done.
 A considerable amount of money was collected across the country to provide a decent life for the explorers’ relatives.